scollier/demo/README.md

 ### Accessing VMs (serial console & spice)

 Connect to the serial console of the Cirros VM.
+Then disconnect from the virtual machine console `ctrl+]`.

 ```
 ./virtctl console testvm